 Here's a look at six specific ways you're likely to feel the rate cut — and when.

-Credit card customers at TD Bank will see their rates come down in 45 days and will enjoy modest savings, says Mike Kinane, the bank's head of U.S. bankcards.
+Following a rate reduction by the central bank, credit card customers at TD Bank see their rates come down within 45 days and enjoy modest savings, says Mike Kinane, the bank's head of U.S. bankcards.

 "For example, a customer with a credit card balance of $1,400 at a 14.4% rate would only see their financing charge decrease by about 30 cents each month," Kinane says.

-Fed rate cuts will mean savings for many homeowners.
+A Fed rate cut means savings for lots of homeowners.

 Most adjustable-rate mortgages and home equity lines of credit (HELOCs) are tied to the prime rate.
 If your mortgage is an ARM or if you tapped your home equity with a HELOC, your interest rate should be coming down.

-But it may take a few months before you notice any difference in your payment amount.
+But it may take several months before you notice any difference in your payment amount.